Tips for choosing the best spray foam for the job

 - Cost: approx. $0.44 to $0.65 per board foot**

 Closed cell spray foam performs better than any other insulation.
 It is impervious to moisture, and it's an effective vapor retarder.
 It is also an excellent air barrier.
 Closed cell spray foam can be used under slabs, on below-grade or above-grade walls, in ceilings, or even roofing.
-Because of its density and glue-like tenacity, it also adds racking strength to a wall (ideal for hurricane prone areas), ceiling or roof assembly.
+Because of its density and glue-like tenacity, it also adds structural strength to a wall, ceiling or roof assembly.
 Its disadvantages include a larger initial investment and the use of blowing agents with a higher global warming potential.

 - R-value per inch: approx. 6.5*